Welcome to today's edition of the Rush 24-7 podcast.

 You know, she's wanting to say yes.

-We need to correct, but there was she said it was a broad debate here.
+We need to correct, but there was, she said it was a broad debate here.

-She did right here.
+She did it right here.

 A very broad debate and discussion within the administration.